launchbynttdata/common-platform-documentation/platform/common-automation-framework/usage-guides/new-service/java/aws/README.md

   <img src="./pictures/launch-terragrunt-pipeline-apply-platform-output-02.png" />
 </p>

-Deploy the webhooks for the ECS Platform service
+Deploy the webhooks for the ECS Platform service.
+This will deploy lambda functions that we can connect to a SCM for pull request building events and triggering deployment pipelines.

 ```
 $ launch terragrunt --target-environment root --platform-resource webhook --apply --generation